-- The upgrade process described involves deleting all the instances, it will NOT save any persistent data.
+- This upgrade procedure deletes all node instances, it will NOT save any persistent data.
 If you have services which persist data locally to the cluster and the data should be preserved, it is recommended to create a second cluster running the new version of DC/OS and migrate the services and data to the new cluster.

 - The VIP features, added in DC/OS 1.8, require that ports 32768 – 65535 are open between all agent and master nodes for both TCP and UDP.

 - The DC/OS UI and APIs may be inconsistent or unavailable while masters are being upgraded.
 Avoid using them until all masters have been upgraded and have rejoined the cluster.
 You can monitor the health of a master during an upgrade by watching Exhibitor on port 8181.

 - Task history in the Mesos UI will not persist through the upgrade.

 - Login to the current leader master of the cluster.

 - After you are logged in, run the following command.
 This command creates a new 1.8 directory (